 The Newseum “promotes, explains and defends free expression and the five freedoms of the First Amendment: religion, speech, press, assembly and petition.”
 Tons of great ideas here!
 Around the outside of the museum are front pages from each of the fifty states and around the world.
 What a great activity for teaching media literacy.
 I want to pull the day’s headlines from three papers and have students analyze the differences.
 How can we use the same words to paint a different picture?
 There was also a neat exhibit on each of the five freedoms.
 This might be interesting to explore as my students learn about the Bill of Rights in social studies.
 How are the words of the past relevant today?
 I want to explore the modern issues relating to each of the five freedoms.

-There was also really cool display about the rights of students, which I know mine will enjoy talking about, especially the parts on dress code.
+There was also a really cool display about the rights of students, which I know mine will enjoy talking about, especially the parts on dress code.
 A question I will ask is, How can you use words to fight for what you believe in?

 And now I, NCTE’s 2017 Kent B. Williamson Policy Fellow, am signing off.
 I hope you enjoyed following along as much as I enjoyed the journey.
 Please contact me, I’d love to connect and chat.
 Peace.